safimasafi/introtoim/May31/README.md

       ellipse(x, y, circleSize, circleSize); // draw circle at each x,y position
 ````

-The above screenshot was taken when the 'noLoop' part of the draw function wasn't active.
+The above screenshot was taken when the 'noLoop' part of the draw function wasn't integrated.

 The below video is without the 'noLoop' allowing the draw function to run continuously.